 I like it that Bankers Factoring understands the nuances of my wine import business.
 The other factoring companies I talked to didn’t seem to grasp my specific needs and type of business.
 Great Customer Service.Sara H, Wine & Spirits Importer

 Can’t Make Payroll?
-Bankers Factoring, a Payroll Financing Company can Help.
+Bankers Factoring Payroll Financing Company can Help.

 Payroll Financing: A Guide for Small Businesses

-Payroll finance is frequently used by entrepreneurs, startups, and growing companies to overcome cash flow constraints.
-Payroll finance is quite common as 60% of small businesses experience cash flow shortages at some point.
-Whether your company is in a down season or experiencing rapid growth, payroll financing with Bankers Factoring helps companies avoid MCA scams or other costly alternative forms of financing.
+Entrepreneurs, startups, and growing companies use payroll funding to overcome cash flow constraints.
+Payroll finance is quite common, as 60% of small businesses experience cash flow shortages at some point.
+So whether your company is in a down season or experiencing rapid growth, payroll financing with Bankers Factoring helps companies avoid MCA scams or other costly alternative forms of financing.

 Another instance where payroll funding becomes problematic is when your business relies on commercial sales with net 60, 90, or 120-day payment terms.
 In this scenario, the cash flow gap is immediate if you rely on this one customer account to make weekly payroll.
-Businesses struggle with extended terms, postponed payments, and past-due bills.
-When seasonal sales, growth surges, or cash flow shortages occur, late-paying clients are the final straw for businesses to seek payroll funding.
+Hence, businesses struggle with extended terms, postponed payments, and past-due bills.
+So when seasonal sales, growth surges, or cash flow shortages occur, late-paying clients are the final straw for businesses to seek payroll funding.

 These are the scenarios in which businesses turn to payroll financing experts.
-Regardless of their financial state, most companies in need of payroll financing will have outstanding invoices that can be sold to Bankers Factoring as an asset, allowing small businesses not to take on debt.
+Regardless of their financial state, most companies needing payroll financing will have outstanding invoices that can be sold to Bankers Factoring as an asset, allowing small businesses not to take on debt.
 This is referred to as invoice factoring, and it works in conjunction with payroll finance to close the cash-flow gap.

-To learn more about cash flow solutions, visit our previous article, 6 Tips to Improve Cash Flow.
+If you want to learn more about cash flow solutions, then visit our previous article, 6 Tips to Improve Cash Flow.

 Payroll Financing: How Does It Work?

 Be wary of merchant cash advances (MCA) as an alternative form of financing.
-MCA’s can be expensive, with 150-700% APR, damaging an owner’s creditworthiness.
-Alternative methods of supporting payroll are possible.
+MCAs can be expensive, with 150-700% APR, damaging an owner’s creditworthiness.
+However, alternative methods of supporting payroll are possible.
 For instance, lenders can finance a business’s assets if they are sufficiently valuable, and the company has sufficient assets to cover the cost of a working capital loan.

-Invoice factoring is the most often used method of payroll financing.
+Invoice factoring is the most often-used method of payroll financing.
 Your business agrees to sell the payroll finance company its collection of accounts receivable bills.
-This payroll finance provider will then acquire the unpaid invoices in separate installments, resulting in two special payments for the transaction.
+Thus, this payroll finance provider will then acquire the unpaid invoices in separate installments, resulting in two special payments for the transaction.

-- The first installment, the cash advance up to 92% of the accounts receivable value
+- The first installment, the cash advance of up to 93% of the accounts receivable value

 - The second installment, the rebate or discount, credits the remaining balance less Bankers Factoring fees

-With Bankers Factoring, you enjoy the benefits of our A/R financing services:
+With Bankers Factoring, enjoy the benefits of our A/R financing services:

 - Same-day funding after approval